 Martin Pollack retired from the partnership at the close of 2018.
 He was Co-Chair of Weil’s Tax, Executive Compensation & Benefits Department and is a nationally recognized authority on federal income tax matters.
 He has extensive experience in structuring complex private equity and merger and acquisition transactions, and he regularly advised clients on the formation and operation of private equity funds, joint ventures, and other investment vehicles.
 Martin’s practice also involved the tax aspects of bankruptcy and insolvency, leasing transactions, and planning for technology intensive enterprises.

-As a retired partner, Mr. Pollack is continuing his prior involvement with Weil’s pro bono initiative supporting the Innocence Project.
+As a retired partner, Martin is continuing his prior involvement with Weil’s pro bono initiative supporting the Innocence Project.

-Mr. Pollack received numerous awards, including being consistently recognized in Tax by Chambers USA, Legal 500 US and Best Lawyers in America.
-In addition, Mr. Pollack was consistently named among the leading “Bankruptcy Tax Specialists” in the nation’s major law firms by Turnarounds & Workouts magazine.
+Martin received numerous awards, including being consistently recognized in Tax by Chambers USA, Legal 500 US and Best Lawyers in America.
+In addition, Martin was consistently named among the leading “Bankruptcy Tax Specialists” in the nation’s major law firms by Turnarounds & Workouts magazine.

 Martin is a graduate of the University of Pennsylvania Law School, where he served on the Board of Officers of the University of Pennsylvania Law Review, the Johns Hopkins University, where he earned a B.A. and a graduate degree in Economics, and the New York University School of Law, where he earned a graduate degree in Taxation.
 He joined the firm in 1976.